 Yes, people really do choose to travel alone – and there are many reasons why.
 Ultimately, a solo travel experience is all about you.
 With no one to please but yourself, a solo travel experience is the ultimate in indulgent holiday luxury.

-In years gone by, traveling alone was perhaps an unusual choice.
+In years gone by, travelling alone was perhaps an unusual choice.
 Many stigmatised it as something you would only do if you had nobody to travel with.
 Well, those days are definitely gone.
 Just think about how much attitudes have changed across the board.
 Computers and technology used to be for nerds.
 Now, they are the focus of most people's lives (selfies were unthinkable just ten years ago).
 Or another example: years ago, meeting a partner through a dating agency was 'uncool'.
 Today, it is an exciting everyday reality, with countless apps available to make it easier and more immediate.

 So, times have changed.
-In 2017, there is nothing cooler than announcing that you are off to discover the world independently.
+In 2023, there is nothing cooler than announcing that you are off to discover the world independently.
 "You stay here and be boring.
 I'll tell you all about it when I get back."

 There is only one thing worse than waiting for your travel partner to hurry up, and that's feeling pressured to rush through the aspects of the trip which interest you most.
 Take your time, and enjoy all the distractions which your solo travel adventure can bring.

 When a group travel together, making decisions and formulating plans can take an eternity.
 With everyone being polite and nobody wishing to impose their interests on everybody else, you can end up with a situation where nobody expresses any opinion at all.

 Having travelled all this way to see a particular landmark or experience a particular culture, reminders of life back home aren't always what you want or need.
 For example, if you've been learning a foreign language and want the opportunity to practice speaking it, it can be quite frustrating when locals identify you as part of a group and speak to you in English no matter what.